gruntwork-io/terragrunt-infrastructure-modules-example/README.md

     1. Using GitHub: Go to the [releases page](/releases) and click "Draft a new release".
     1. Using Git:

-    ```
+    ```bash
     git tag -a v0.0.2 -m "tag message"
     git push --follow-tags
     ```

 1. Now you can use the new Git tag (e.g. `v0.0.2`) in the `ref` attribute of the `source` URL in `terragrunt.hcl`.
 1. Run `terragrunt plan`.
 1. If the plan looks good, run `terragrunt apply`.

 ## Folder structure

 This repo uses the following "standard" folder structure:

-- `modules`: Put module code into this folder.
+* `modules`: Put module code into this folder.
-- `examples`: Put example code into this folder.
+* `examples`: Put example code into this folder.
 These are examples of how to use the modules in the `modules` folder.
   This is useful both for manual testing (you can manually run `tofu apply` on these examples) and automated testing (as per the tests in the `test` folder, as described next).
-- `test`: Put test code into this folder.
+* `test`: Put test code into this folder.
 These should be automated tests for the examples in the `examples` folder.

 ## Monorepo vs. polyrepo

 This repo is an example of a *monorepo*, where you have multiple modules in a single repository.
 There are benefits and drawbacks to using a monorepo vs. using a *polyrepo* - one module per repository.
 Which you choose depends on your tooling, how you build/test Terraform/OpenTofu modules, and so on.
 Regardless, the [live repo](https://github.com/gruntwork-io/terragrunt-infrastructure-live-example) will consume the modules in the same way: a reference to a Git release tag in a `terragrunt.hcl` file.

 ### Advantages of a monorepo for Terraform/OpenTofu modules